Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 And make sure to format your posts nicely for your audience.
 Formatting your blog’s content is the surefire way to get more reader attention.
 Remember, writing content is not enough.
 People who read online really have less attention span.

 They always love to skim through any website’s content.
 So it’s your job to make your post formatting compelling and easy to consume.
-That way you will not only get a better readership but you will get better search rankings and possibly featured snippets from Google.
+That way you will not only get a better readership but you will get better search rankings and possibly snippets from Google.

 Don’t write looong and boring paragraphs.
 Always keep short paragraphs and use a lot of bullet points.